ThingSet/thingset.github.io/docs/spec/v0.6/glossary.md

 A collection of pointers to actual data items.
 The data items may be in different groups.

-Subsets can be used for flexibe configuration of notifications.
+Subsets can be used for flexibe configuration of reporting.

 ### Request